freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 410.1

 Comments in `bash` look like this: `#<comment>`.
 Add a comment below the `shebang` that says `Program that counts down to zero from a given argument` so people know what it does.
+Note that the `shebang` is a special case and is not treated like a comment.

 #### HINTS

-- Add `#Program that counts down to zero from a given argument` to your `countdown.sh` file
+- Add `# Program that counts down to zero from a given argument` to your `countdown.sh` file

 ## 420. Add echo $*